 Look's wise, this jacket does look pretty good but I don't think that style, as such, is at the top of the list for the Helium II.
 This jacket is functional to the core with no bells and whistles.
 That isn't necessarily a bad thing though!

-As of the date of this post, from about 170+ reviews, 99% gave the Helium II 3 stars (out of 5) or more, 95% 4 stars or more and 73% gave 5 stars so very good scoring all round.
+As of the date of this post, from about 170+ reviews, across multiple retailers, 99% gave the Helium II 3 stars (out of 5) or more, 95% 4 stars or more and 73% gave 5 stars so very good scoring all round.

 Pros and Cons